 Get Ready for 5G & Sunsetting 3G

 Ready or not, 5G is coming.
 And when it comes to the readiness of your fleet, don’t leave anything to chance.
-Much has been discussed about the sunsetting of 3G service for fleet hardware and the infighting among cellular providers.
+Much has been discussed about the sunsetting of 3G service for fleet hardware by cellular providers.